bcastelino/prompt-perfect-local-extension/README.md

 - Saved prompts are shown in the popup under **Saved Prompts**
 - Click any saved prompt to load it into the input area
 - Edit and enhance as needed
-- Prompts are stored locally and are not used for anything else [If you disable or delete the extension the saved Prompts are lost]
+- Prompts are stored locally and are not used for anything else

 ---
-## API Integration (Required)
+## 🔗 API Integration (Required)

 For enhanced features, you **must** add your OpenRouter API key in `openrouter_secrets.js`:

 1. Get an API key from [OpenRouter](https://openrouter.ai/)
 2. Create a file named `openrouter_secrets.js` in the extension root:

    ```js
    window.OPENROUTER_API_KEY = 'sk-...';
    ```
    (This file should be gitignored and never shared.)
-3. Reload the extension in Chrome.
+4. Reload the extension in Chrome.

 **Optional:** Run a different model of choice